African Goose Natural History

 On average the females will lay between 10 and 20 eggs per season however some American breeders have reported as many as 40 eggs per season.
 These birds seem happiest when kept in pairs or trios, as opposed to keeping them in larger flocks.

 This goose is fairly commonly bred both commercially and privately keeping its numbers at a constant level, and its only real threat comes from breeders who cross breed it with other geese to improve or change their look or weight etc, which could eventually make it difficult to find pure bred African geese.
+However, being a domesticated breed of goose it does not face any threats in the wild and is not covered by the IUCN conservation register.

 It was first recognised as its own breed in 1874.